Share the story of Easter using these free Homemade Resurrection Eggs this year and start a new tradition with your little ones.

 - a toothpick with one end broken off to represent the spear piercing Jesus’ side

-- a piece thin white fabric to represent Joseph wrapping Jesus in clean linen cloth
+- a piece thin white fabric to represent Joseph wrapping Jesus in a clean linen cloth

 - a rock to represent the stone rolled in front of the tomb